 - Institute on Religious Life – An Apostolate started by Fr.
 John A. Hardon, S. J. – “Since 1974, the IRL has been a collaborative effort of Catholic bishops, priests, religious and laity to foster and strengthen vocations to the consecrated life.
 All members of the Church can participate in the IRL’s mission.
 As Pope John Paul the Great wrote, every Christian is responsible for the consecrated life, and for supporting vocations.”

-Below is mostly a list of some of the growing congregations, some of which are located in Canada.
+Below is mostly a list of some of the growing congregations.
 Some are in alphabetical order and there is an additional list at the end of this page.
 If your religious community has daily or frequent Eucharistic adoration and is faithful to the authentic teachings of Christ and His Church, you are welcome to let us know.
 If you have times that are open to the public, they can be added to the Real Presence Directory of adoration sites across Canada and in the USA.

 - Monastery of the Immaculate Heart of Mary, Benedictines: http://www.ihmwestfield.com/